yuyijiong/sliding-window-attention-adaptation/readme.md

 bash install.sh
 ```
 * CUDA >=12.8 is recommended.
-* You need to compile from source, so it may take some time.
+* You need to compile from source code, so it may take some time.
-* It will overwrite any existing flash-attn installation in your environment.
+* It will overwrite any existing flash-attn installation in your environment, so you'd better create a new python environment.
 * Note that if nvcc compilation fails, you can try to set a smaller `MAX_JOBS` in `install.sh`, e.g., `export MAX_JOBS=4`.

 3. This repository doesn't need to be installed as a package.
 Just clone it to your local machine and run (or import) the scripts directly.

 ## Usage

+### Supported Models
+- Currently we only support `Qwen3, Qwen2, Qwen3MoE, Llama` models

 ### Sliding Window Attention Adaptation (SWAA) Config
 SWAAConfig usually has 4 parameters to set: